isabellarmonteiro/Bangladesh/docs/suchana_exploratory_analysis.md

     border-color: transparent white transparent transparent;
   }

-  /* Make sure all circles align */
-  .left::after, .right::after {
+/* Make sure all circles are at the same spot */ .left::after, .right::after {
     left: 15px;
   }

-  /* Make all right containers act like left ones */ .right {
+/* Make all right containers behave like the left ones */ .right {
     left: 0%;
-  }
   }
 </style>